CornellCAC/dev-env/README.md

 # Overview
-This project allows users to create a highly customized development environment in a Docker container that can be recreated with a high degree of reproducibility using Docker and Nix.
-Graphical applications are also supported: currently IntelliJ and Visual Studio Code have been tested.
+This project allows users to create a highly customized development environment in a Docker container or directly with Nix, and as such, can be recreated with a high degree of reproducibility using Docker and/or Nix.
+Graphical applications are also
+supported: currently IntelliJ and Visual Studio Code have been tested.
 The Container makes use of Syncthing to securely and efficiently synchronize semi-transient configuration and data (e.g. IDE settings and plugins, credentials and environment settings) between multiple instantiations of the container on different system.

 # Prerequisites
 * a working [Docker](http://docker.io) engine
 * a working [Docker Compose](http://docker.io) installation
+* [for Windows] WSL2 and Docker-Desktop
+* [for Windows, optional] a Windows installation of Syncthing

+# Using without Docker
+If you are already using Nix or can use it directly without the need for docker, just run `./containerless.sh` from this directory.
+This uses many of the same scripts as with the Docker instructions, so it will also start `emacs` at the end.
+But, you can feel free to exit emacs immediately in this case (whereas for Docker, `emacs` is the `entrypoint` process.)

 # Building
 Type `docker-compose build` to build the image.